semaphoreci/docs/docs/account-management/billing-faq.md

 You can try out Semaphore by creating a new **trial** organization.
 The trial period lasts for 14 days.
 During the trial period, you can use all features available on the [Startup plan](/account-management/startup-plan/).

+Once you add the credit card, your organization will be on a Startup plan.

 After your trial expires your pipelines will be blocked until you add your credit card info.

-If you would like to extend your trial or upgrade to the Scaleup plan once the trial ends, please reach out to [customersuccess@semaphoreci.com](mailto:customersuccess@semaphoreci.com).
+If you need more time for testing out the service or you want to upgrade to the Scaleup plan once the trial ends, please reach out to [customersuccess@semaphoreci.com](mailto:customersuccess@semaphoreci.com).

 ## How can I track my spending?